IshmaelRogers/Neural_Networks/README.md

 New line
 (n-x(Lr))X1 + (m-y(Lr))X2 + (-b - 1(Lr))= 0

-## The pointt is misclassified in the negative region (i.e the point belongs in the positive region)
+## The point is misclassified in the negative region (i.e the point belongs in the positive region)

 We add